 e.
-Side Parcel Lines
+Side Parcel Lot Lines

-As far as practical, the side lines of all parcels should run at right angles to the centerline of the street upon which the parcel faces, or radial if the street is curved.
+As far as is practical, the side lines of all parcels lots should run shall be at right angles to the centerline of the street upon which the parcel lot faces, or radial if the street is curved.